 Works with controllers

 Playtime is a MIDI-controllable VST instrument.
 You can trigger clips using your MIDI keyboard.
-It also has been tested successfully with Novation Launchpad, Numark Orbit and Akai APC40, including visual feedback.
+It also has been tested successfully with grid controllers such as Launchpad and APC40 MK2 - including visual feedback.

 Sensitive default settings

 Playtime is easy to start with.
 After all, bringing back the fun into loop-based music production is what it is all about.
 By default, it automatically starts clips tempo-matched on the next measure as one would expect it.